drmohundro/drmohundro.github.io/_posts/2014-07-21-exploring-swift-with-swxmlhash.markdown

 ---
+layout: post
-title: Exploring Swift with SWXMLHash
+title: "Exploring Swift with SWXMLHash"
 date: 2014/07/21
+category: blog
+---

 Over the last month or so, I've been playing around with Swift, the new language that Apple unveiled at WWDC this year.
 Thus far, I've really enjoyed it.
 To get started with learning it, I thought I'd convert one of our iOS applications at work over to Swift from Objective-C. I'm only doing it in my spare time, so it might never get published, but I've learned a lot since starting.